This instant pot fried rice is quick and easy pressure cooker recipe. Simple ingredients, easy preparation and great flavors!

 - The rice will be sticky at first but after sautéing it and adding peas and egg it will change its texture.

 - If you prefer some crunch to your carrots, don’t cook them with rice but add them before you add peas.
-However, bear in mind that you will need longer time to cook them.
+However, bear in mind that you will need a longer time to cook them.

 - Eggs tend to stick to the bottom of the pan so keep stirring so you won’t end up with all of it stuck to your pot.